 It’s July now and they are not ripe enough to be picked.
 I would have to come back at the end of September!
-Olives here are hand-picked when semi-ripe – this way, even though they don’t generate the highest yield, they contain the highest levels of the medicinal polyphenols.
-Many other olive oil manufacturers wait until the olives fall on the ground and have a higher yield – which is considered inferior oil making practice.
+Olives here are handpicked when semi-ripe.
+This way, even though they don’t generate the highest yield, they contain the highest levels of the medicinal polyphenols.
+Many other olive oil manufacturers wait until the olives fall on the ground and have a higher yield, which is considered an inferior oil-making practice.

 This is where the masticating and extraction of the oil happens.
 Olives have to be processed 4 to 12 hours from the time they are picked.
-The machines can’t get overheated – to maintain the title “cold pressed.”
+The machines can’t get overheated in order to maintain the title “cold pressed.”

-Let’s first take a quick look at the medicinal properties of a true extra virgin olive oil.
+Let’s first take a quick look at the medicinal properties of a true extra virgin olive oil (EVOO).

 - EVOO can lower LDL cholesterol (bad cholesterol) and improve HDL (good cholesterol).
 The later is the “raw material” or precursor for the production of steroid hormones such as estrogen, progesterone, cortisol, DHEA, and testosterone.